 5. Where bed bugs live

-A common myth holds that bed bugs are a sign of a dirty home.
+A common myth holds that bed bugs signify a dirty home.
 However, this simply is not the case.
-While they certainly can infest dirty houses, they also infest luxurious homes, five star hotels, and other high quality establishments.
+While they certainly can infest dirty houses, they also infest luxurious homes, five-star hotels, and other high-quality establishments.
 They are generally carried in by travelers, who might have picked them up unwittingly on public transportation or in another location.

-There does seem to be some truth to the belief that clearing out clutter can make bed bug treatment easier, but only because clutter provides additional spots for them to hide.
-If you find bed bugs in your home, rest assured that you are not alone and that the infestation in no way reflects on your housekeeping skills.
+There seems to be some truth to the belief that clearing clutter can make bed bug treatment easier, but only because clutter provides additional spots for them to hide.
+If you find bed bugs in your home, rest assured that you are not alone and that the infestation does not reflect on your housekeeping skills.

-With more than 40 years of service and a Tucson family legacy that stretches four generations, University Termite & Pest Control is well prepared to meet even the trickiest pest control challenges.
+With more than 50 years of service and a Tucson family legacy that stretches four generations, University Termite & Pest Control is well prepared to meet even the trickiest pest control challenges.
 Our Signature Series programs allow you to customize your service in the way that makes the most sense for you.
-Add-ons, from termite extermination to bee removal, ensure that your home and family are fully protected.
-Give us a call today at 520-886-4146 (Tucson) to learn how best to protect your home.
+Add-ons, from termite extermination to bee removal, ensure your home and family are fully protected.
+Call us today at 520-886-4146 (Tucson) to learn how best to protect your home.

 Learn more about bed bugs